corfidbizna/MergeConflictTutorial/README.md

 One day the dragon-goat and Goofy were walking down the road, when they were suddenly approached by a witch in a pink hat and cloak.
 She smiled at them and said "Hello!".
 The dragon-goat and Goofy said "Hello" to the pink witch, and continued on their way.

 "That witch sure was pink!" said the dragon-goat.

+King Mickey drove past them all on a vespa.
+Everyone was surprised.